rharish101/ReGreet/README.md

 * Allows manual entry of username and session command
 * Remembers the last authenticated user
 * Automatically selects the last used session per user
+* Can also skip selecting the user/session and choose the last user and their last used session.
 * Allows setting environment variables for created sessions
 * Supports customizing:
     - Background image